Return to HOMEPAGE

-In order to insure that parks, open spaces and trails are preserved for all to enjoy use of these areas are regulated through section 12.36 of the Napa Municpal Code.
-Some of the key regulations are highlighted here;
+In order to ensure that parks, open spaces and trails are preserved for all to enjoy, use of these areas are regulated through section 12.36 of the Napa Municpal Code.
+Some of the key regulations are highlighted here:

-Reservations for spaces at Kennedy Park, Fuller Park, O'Brien Park, Dry Creek Park and Playground Fantastico are available for groups of 15 or more.
+Reservations for spaces at Kennedy Park, Fuller Park, O'Brien Park, Dry Creek Park, and Playground Fantastico are available for groups of 15 or more.
 All parks offer picnic tables, barbecue sites and playgrounds.
-Kennedy Park also features softball fields, two sand volleyball courts, a formal garden, and the Pelusi Building which is available for rental.
-For more information on reservations, fees, and deposits, see the Facility Rentals page, call the Parks & Receation Sevices Department at 707-257-9529 or stop in to the office at 1100 West Street.
+Kennedy Park also features softball fields, two sand volleyball courts, a formal garden, and the Pelusi Building, which is available for rent.
+For more information on reservations, fees, and deposits, see the Facility Rentals page, call the Parks and Receation Sevices Department at 707-257-9529, or stop into the office at 1100 West Street.
 Reservations are accepted Monday - Friday, 8:00am - 4:30pm.
 Office is closed for lunch 12:30pm - 1:30pm.

 The City offers a number of programs that benefit parks and trails throughout the community.
 From planting trees and beautifying areas to installing benches and playground equipment.
 These programs offer participants an opportunity to give back to their community.
 Two of these programs are described below.

 The first program is the Adopt-A-Park program.
 Individual volunteers or community groups can choose to perform a variety of tasks in one of our parks or recreation areas.
 Those who participate in this program work with Parks staff to adopt an area or park to provide some level of community service to this area.
 For more download an application packet: Adopt-A-Park or Trail application

 Memorial Tree or Bench Program